goreleaser/goreleaser/README.md

 pushes a Homebrew formula to a repository.
 All that wrapped in your favorite CI.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 We appreciate your contribution.
-Please refer to our [contributing guidelines](CONTRIBUTING.md).
+Please refer to our [contributing guidelines](CONTRIBUTING.md) for further information.

 [![Release](https://img.shields.io/github/release/goreleaser/goreleaser.svg?style=flat-square)](https://github.com/goreleaser/goreleaser/releases/latest)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)